xamcat/BrowserStackAppiumMaui/README.md

 > **Note:** BrowserStack only supports .NET 8 at the moment.
 Therefore, the sample does not use .NET 9.
 [BrowerserStack App Automate Appium + NUnit Prerequisite](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit/integrate-your-tests#prerequisites)

-> **Note:** BrowserStack App Automate Device Cloud supports only iOS and Android Devices at the moment, so that is the focus of this blog.
+> **Note:** BrowserStack App Automate Device Cloud supports only iOS and Android Devices at the moment, so that is the focus of this repository.
 [BrowerserStack App Automate Device List](https://www.browserstack.com/list-of-browsers-and-platforms/app_automate)

 ## BrowserStack App Automate